Special Collections Research Guidelines

 • Patrons who wish to reproduce the content in a publication, performance, or broadcast should complete a Notification of Intent to Quote From or Publish Materials Form.

-• Special Collections can grant permission to publish or otherwise use material where Washington University is the copyright holder.
-Patrons must complete a Request to Quote From or Publish Materials Form and in some cases pay a use fee and/or complete a license agreement.
+• Special Collections can grant permission to publish or otherwise use material for which WashU is the copyright holder.
+Patrons must complete a Request to Quote From or Publish Materials Form and, in some cases, pay a use fee and/or complete a license agreement.

 • Special Collections may charge duplication fees to create scans or other copies of materials.
 Payment for reproductions is due 30 days from the date on the invoice.
 Orders over $100 require prepayment and will be provided to the patron within 30 days of payment.

-• In some cases, the use of cameras, portable scanners, mobile devices, and the Reading Room scanner is allowed.
+• In some cases, cameras, portable scanners, mobile devices, and the Reading Room scanner are allowed.
 Please ask before scanning or photographing material.

-• Washington University Libraries reserves the right to make decisions about what materials can be photocopied, photographed, scanned, or otherwise reproduced based on the condition of collection materials, access restrictions, and copyright restrictions.
+• WashU Libraries reserves the right to decide what materials can be photocopied, photographed, scanned, or otherwise reproduced based on the condition of collection materials, access restrictions, and copyright restrictions.

 Additional Considerations